 - Expenses incurred by Directors of the company or other persons representing the company or individuals themselves for attending the legal proceedings

-- Expenses incurred in respect of lawsuit filed by or against the entity
+- Expenses incurred in respect of a lawsuit filed by or against the entity

 - Court Costs/Statutory fees